pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 #### for Linux:

 1. Type `ssh-keygen` in the terminal
 2. The terminal will prompt you to select a key-install location.
 Just press ENTER to install it in the default location; this will allow your client to automatically find the key.
-The default location is `home/<user>/.ssh/` **NOTE:** if you already have a key with a given name **DO NOT OVERWRITE IT!** This will cause you to loose access to whatever your previous key was used for.
+The default location is `home/<user>/.ssh/` **OBS!
+NOTE:** if you already have a key with a given name **DO NOT OVERWRITE IT!** This will cause you to loose access to whatever your previous key was used for.
 3. The terminal will ask you for a password.
 Either keep it secure in your system, or add a password to it.
 This is up to you.
 If you wish to bypass the password, just press ENTER.
 4. You now have a keypair.
 Upload the .PUB key to the instance in task-2 when it asks you for keys